slyskat/Job-Board-Aggregator/README.md

 - Unit tests with Vitest for utility functions
 - Integration tests with React Testing Library for components
-- E2E tests with Playwright for critical user flows
-- Accessibility audit with axe-core

 ## 📁 Project Structure